[538P] Topic in Computer Systems: Systems Security (2022-2023)

 The Problem

 What is the problem?
 Why is it important?
-What is previous work insufficient (or Why has the problem not been solved before, e.g. it’s a new problem the authors have identified).
+Why is previous work insufficient (or Why has the problem not been solved before, e.g. it’s a new problem the authors have identified).
 This is your take on what the authors say in the paper (so again should be fairly objective).
 If the paper doesn’t seem to tackle a particular problem, then focus on the primary motivation for the work.
 1-2 sentences for each of the three questions is probably sufficient.

 The Solution (or Approach)